lionspaws/lionspaws.github.io/research.markdown

 ## Collaboration?
 If you're interested in the areas I've listed and want to discuss ideas, [please get in touch with me](https://pure.aber.ac.uk/portal/en/persons/helen-miles(7b18b132-9dc9-4f58-83cb-271020a0418f).html)!

-If you're specifically looking for Postrgraduate Research Opportunities then I have some more info here: [https://lionspaws.github.io/pg](pg.markdown)
+If you want to discuss Postgraduate Research opportunities, please have a look at my [Postgraduate Research Opportunities](pg.markdown) page first.